-- 1. Lean forward from the waist with the head up.
+- 1. Lean forward from the waist with the head aligned with the spine.
 Move downward until the back is flat and parallel to the ground.

 - 2. Return to the starting position.

 - 3. Repeat count 1.

 - 4. Return to the starting position.